sequana/GNFish/README.md

 # GNFish
-Suite of small Python programs following the pipeline detailed in (DOI of article yet to be published) for:
-(1) “fishing” specific gene sequences of interest from genomic data available in NCBI databases (2) processing and depuration of retrieved sequences (3) production of a multiple sequence alignment
+Suite of small Python programs following the pipeline detailed in (DOI of article yet to be published) for:\n (1) “fishing” specific gene sequences of interest from genomic data available in NCBI databases\n (2) processing and depuration of retrieved sequences\n (3) production of a multiple sequence alignment
 (4) selection of best-fit model of evolution
 (5) solid reconstruction of a phylogenetic tree.